 Criticism of Scientific Management

-It has orientation towards quantity, not too much on quality.
+1. It has an orientation towards quantity, not too much on quality.

-Taylor was an worshiper of efficiency and productivity, he did not foresee any labour problem because the interest of managers and workers were mutualised which promised higher profit to the employer and higher wages to the workers, managers getting nothing.
+3. Taylor was a worshiper of efficiency and productivity, he did not foresee any labour problem because the interest of managers and workers were mutualised which promised higher profit to the employer and higher wages to the workers, with managers getting nothing.

-Taylor’s Philosophy was that men are generally lazy and try to avoid work.
-Later on it was proved by the management thinkers that work is an essential part of man’s life.
+5. Taylor’s Philosophy was that men are generally lazy and try to avoid work.
+Later on, it was proved by management thinkers that work is an essential part of man’s life.
 When they don’t like it and try to avoid it.
 The fault lies in the psychological and social conditions of the job, which are the fault of the employer itself.